solana-labs/solana-program-library/token-swap/README.md

 # Token Swap Program

-A Uniswap-like exchange for the Token program on the Solana blockchain.
+A Uniswap-like exchange for the Token program on the Solana blockchain, deployed to `SwaPpA9LAaLfeLi3a68M4DjnLqgtticKg6CnyNwgAC8` on all networks.

 Full documentation is available at https://spl.solana.com/token-swap